electrode-io/electrode-ota-desktop/README.md

 ###Development
 The Electrode OTA Desktop is an electron app.
 Most of the UI code is in [electrode-ota-ui](../electrode-ota-ui).
 Due to various technical and time constraints both need to be installed for this to work correctly.
-They have not been publicly published yet so bear with the nuttyness.

 First you need node/npm install >6.5.0 [node](https://nodejs.org/en/) from https://nodejs.org/en/